The Benefits of Ashwagandha

 May Relieve Arthritis Symptoms

-As an anti-inflammatory, ashwagandha may go some way in reducing joint pain from arthritis.
+As an anti-inflammatory, ashwagandha may go some way in reducing joint pain from arthritis due to its antiinflammatory properties.
 A small study of 125 patients with arthritis joint pain found that after seven weeks, participants reported decreased joint tenderness, decreased swelling, and better overall mobility.

 Heart Health